Dmitry Alexeenko

 }

-}A non-obvious bug I hit here was that the same async generator was being consumed by two readers.
-My Anthropic client returned the streaming generator to the executor and, in the same function, started a createResponsePromise(...) that also iterated the generator to assemble the final message object.
-In case of async generators: each value went to exactly one consumer.
-So roughly half of every model response was going to the response-promise and the other half was going to the executor.
-The outcome was that the agent would occasionally drop a sentence mid-stream.
-Compaction summaries came out missing pieces.
-The fix is to make the response promise wait on a shared state.done flag that the executor's consumption populates, instead of consuming the generator itself.
+The nastiest bug here was two readers pulling from the same async generator.
+My Anthropic client handed the streaming generator to the executor and, in the same function, kicked off a createResponsePromise(...) that also iterated it to assemble the final message.
+An async generator gives each value to exactly one consumer, so roughly half of every response went to the promise and the other half to the executor.
+The symptom was that the agent would drop a sentence mid-stream, and compaction summaries came out with holes in them.
+The fix was to have the response promise wait on a shared state.done flag the executor sets, rather than iterate the generator itself.

 Sandboxes everywhere

 Once the agent is running, it can execute arbitrary code on your machine.
-This is where it gets interesting.
-Typically you have the following options:
+That should make you a little nervous.
+The options, roughly:

 The filesystem boundary was the bit I most underestimated.
 My read/write/edit tools each checked fullPath.startsWith(ctx.workingDirectory).
 Fine, except /tmp/repo-secrets/file also starts with /tmp/repo.
 A model walking one directory up lands in someone else's data.
 One line, subtly wrong, in three files.
 The right check is to resolve both paths and refuse anything whose relative path begins with .. or is absolute — and run a symlink-realpath pass on top, because a friendly-looking symlink inside the workspace will gladly point at /etc.